david-garcia-garcia/traefik-with-plugins/README.md

 | **Geoblock** | `geoblock` | [david-garcia-garcia/traefik-geoblock](https://github.com/david-garcia-garcia/traefik-geoblock) |
 | **CrowdSec** | `crowdsec` | [maxlerebourg/crowdsec-bouncer-traefik-plugin](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin) |
 | **Sablier** | `sablier` | [sablierapp/sablier](https://github.com/sablierapp/sablier) |

+See the [releases](https://github.com/david-garcia-garcia/traefik-with-plugins/releases) section for details on what versions of the plugins and traefik are used.

 ## Configuration